Tropical Storm Idalia is forecast to become a major hurricane before it hits Florida

 How Florida is preparing for its first hurricane of the season

-Hurricane and storm surge warnings were in effect for parts of Florida Monday morning.
+Hurricane and storm surge warnings were in effect for parts of Florida on Monday.

 Gov. Ron DeSantis has put 46 counties under a state of emergency and announced a raft of other storm preparedness measures, including the mobilization of 1,100 Florida National Guard personnel.